WelXingz/OpenWeatherAnalytics/README.md

 # 🌎 Real-Time Weather Data Pipeline & Dashboard

-This project builds an automated ETL pipeline that extracts real-time weather data from a public API, stores it in a PostgreSQL database, and visualizes insights using Tableau.
+This project builds an automated ETL pipeline that extracts real-time weather data about brazilian capitals from a public API, stores it in a PostgreSQL database, and visualizes insights using Tableau.

 ⚙️ Tech Stack
 - Python